Can This Small Citrus Supercharge Your Pet's Health?

 The environmental impact of kumquat production is quite low, with a low water and carbon footprint.
 In the U.S., it’s a niche crop, so its effect on the environment is minimal.
 However, because it’s a niche fruit, it may be hard to find organic, spray-free versions.
 If you happen to see organic kumquats in your local farmers markets, don’t pass them up!20,21

-How to Share Kumquats With Your Pets
+How to Share Kumquats with Your Pets

 Misinformation about many healthy fruits, vegetables, nuts and seeds abounds on the internet.
 This is because websites have labeled all risks (such as the risk of overconsumption causing gastrointestinal issues, or choking on too large of pieces or pits) as "toxicities," which isn't true but has managed to confuse millions of pet lovers, nonetheless.